H3XDaemon/MagiskOnNox/README.md

 Note: Some features might not work on some emulator, Please read [Emulator that Magisk can work properly](https://github.com/HuskyDG/MagiskOnNox/wiki/Emulator-that-Magisk-can-work-properly) to know which Magisk features doesn't work.

 ## Requirements
-- Android x86 project: BlissOS 11 - Android 9, BlissOS 14 - Android 11, PrimeOS Android 11, ...
+- Android x86 project such as BlissOS 11 - Android 9, BlissOS 14 - Android 11, PrimeOS Android 11, ...
-- Phoenix OS is not supported yet
-- Android Emulator (NoxPlayer, LDPlayer, ...): [Emulator that Magisk can work properly](https://github.com/HuskyDG/MagiskOnNox/wiki/Emulator-that-Magisk-can-work-properly).
+- Android Emulator (NoxPlayer, MuMuGlobal Player, Bluestacks): [Emulator that Magisk can work properly](https://github.com/HuskyDG/MagiskOnNox/wiki/Emulator-that-Magisk-can-work-properly).
-- Android version: 7.1 ~ 11
+- Supported Android version: Android 7.1+, Recommended Android 9+

+> It is NOT RECOMMENDED to install Magisk on Android 7.1 Emulator as they has broken environment.
+Magisk v24+ might no longer be able to run on Android 7.1 Emulator.

+## Installation method
+- Install Magisk into `/system`
+- Install Magisk into ramdisk image (Android 9 and lower)
+- Install Magisk by using GearLock extension

 ## Download
 Download from [**Releases** tag](https://github.com/HuskyDG/MagiskOnNox/releases/)